JiaweiWang-AI/JiaweiWang-AI.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a Postdoctoral Research Fellow at the [NExT++](https://www.nextcenter.org) Lab, National University of Singapore, working with Prof. [Tat-Seng Chua](https://www.comp.nus.edu.sg/cs/people/chuats/).
 I first joined NExT++ as a visiting Ph.D. student from December 2022 to September 2024.
 In 2025, I completed my Ph.D. in Computer Science and Technology at Hunan University under the supervision of Assoc.
 Prof. [Da Cao](https://sites.google.com/view/caoda).
 My research focuses on enabling trustworthy multimodal learning by ensuring interpretablity and causality in AI models, integrating techniques for knowledge retrieval and reasoning, and developing self-correction mechanisms to enhance self-improvement capabilities, with human-in-the-loop frameworks to support reliable human-AI interaction.
 Based on these methods, I aim to build intelligent multimodal reasoning systems that can understand the world beyond human perception.

-I have authored over 10 publications in top-tier venues—including ICLR, ACMMM, EMNLP, BIBM, TNNLS, KBS, ESWA, and regularly review for ICLR, ACMMM, and Neural Networks.
+I have authored over 10 publications in top-tier venues—including ICLR, ACMMM, EMNLP, BIBM, TNNLS, KBS, ESWA, and regularly review for ICLR, ACMMM, ACL and Neural Networks.

 # 🔥 News